Alert Source Discuss

 PubKey

-The pubkey is the public key associated with the the private key secured within the keystore.
+The pubkey is the public key associated with the private key secured within the keystore.
 It is stored here to improve user experience and security which is achieved by not requiring users to enter their password just to obtain their public keys.
 This field is required if the secret being stored within the keystore is a private key.
 The encoding of the pubkey is specified in the in the appropriate signature standard (eg. BLS12-381 signature standard), but can be seen as a byte-string in the abstract and should be directly compatible with the appropriate signature library.

 Path